Try Duo's trusted access solution now.

 Make sure to complete these requirements before installing Duo Authentication for RD Gateway.

 Check your server version.
-These instructions are for installing Duo Authentication for RD Web on Windows Server 2012, 2012 R2, and 2016.
-If you are running Windows 2008 R2, see the RD Gateway 2008 R2 instructions.
+These instructions are for installing Duo Authentication for RD Gateway on Windows Server 2016 and later.

 Make sure you have installed .NET Framework 4.5 on your RD Gateway server.
 You can do this, for example, by running the following PowerShell commands: